You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 1.2.

 Mender automatically collects identity and inventory information about the connected devices.
 You can view this information by clicking on a device.
 It should look similar to the following:

-After deploying the update below, you can verify that this
+After deploying the update below, you can verify that the

-The device console can be seen by running
+The console of the virtual device can be seen by running

 After the download finishes, go back to the Mender server UI, click the Artifacts tab and upload this Mender Artifact.